eljeko/Unity-Examples/2D/HttpCall/README.md

 # Game State

-This example shows how to maintain the game state between scenes.
+This example shows how get the content from a remote file with an Http GET.